The context

 before anyone else.

-Signal 1 — Supplier migration in progress
+Signal 1 — Ongoing supplier migration

 What changed